-7. If your reprepart of the exa esentation is seeking amination? a modification, do y ou consider it necessary to participate at tl ne oral X No , I do not wish to poral examination participate at the Yes, I wish oral exami to participate at the nation the 8.
-If you wish be necessary: to participate at the o oral part of the exam ination, please e outline wl hy you consider th nis to the Inspector will dete d that they wish to pa ppt to hear those v who Sid gnature: Submitted by e ma il from the add dress in Date:
+7. If your representation is seeking a modification, do y part of the examination? ou consider it necessary to participate at the oral X No, I do not wish to participate at the oral examination Yes, I wish to participate at the oral examination 8.
+If you wish to participate at the oral part of the example necessary: nination, please outline why you consider this to ao necessary.
+Please note the Inspector will determine the most app • have indicated that they wish to participate at the oral part of the examination. have indicated that they wish to participate at the oral part of the examination.